lyynxxx/stakingnode/nodes/Taraxa/README.md

 su - taraxa -s /bin/bash -c "podman logs -f taraxa-node1"
 ```

  * su - taraxa -> run the following command as the user "taraxa", our service user
  * -s /bin/bash -> use this temporary bash shell
-	* -c "" -> the command to execure in the taraxa user namespace
+ * -c "" -> the command to execute in the taraxa user namespace

 ### Self compiled binary